 We report in this paper on our methods and results for classifying images as indoor versus outdoor.
-We chose this visual feature as a basis for a first division of the images because of its plausibility as an indicator of image content and because it is used as a high-level feature in image ontologies for image and digital signal processing (Vailaya et al. 1999).
-It is also a feature for which purely visual classifiers can be built (Szummer and Picard 1998); in fact, we are developing such classifiers in parallel with the text-based ones described here, and we plan to investigate ways to integrate them in the future.
+We chose this visual feature as a basis for a first division of the images because of its plausibility as an indicator of image content and because it is used as a high-level feature in image ontologies for image and digital signal processing [42].
+It is also a feature for which purely visual classifiers can be built [22, 40]; in fact, we are developing such classifiers in parallel with the text-based ones described here and investigating ways to integrate them.
 Although we have focused on this category, the methods described in the paper are independent of the specific feature and can be applied to any of the broad categories identified earlier.1

-Our indoor/outdoor classifier for images is based on information retrieval measures of text similarity, such as term frequency and inverse document frequency (TFIDF) (Salton and Buckley 1988; Salton 1989).
+Our indoor/outdoor classifier for images is based on information retrieval measures of text similarity, such as term frequency and inverse document frequency (TFIDF) [28, 30].
 Unlike information retrieval, however, we have to work with small pieces of text (a caption or a portion of a caption).
 Hence, we examined and evaluated several potential improvements to standard IR techniques, such as using targeted parts of the available text, limiting ourselves to particular word classes, and partially disambiguating words according to their part of speech.
-We collected a large sample of 1,675 images for training and evaluation, and had multiple human volunteers assign indoor/outdoor labels to them.
+We collected a large sample of 1675 images for training and evaluation, and had multiple human volunteers assign indoor or outdoor labels to them.
 We measured individual human performance on this task against the standard implied by their agreement, and compared our system's performance to the humans, a default baseline classifier, and image-based classifiers that operate on purely visual features (e.g., color, texture, and edge direction features).
 We optimized our classifier using three-fold cross-validation, varying several of the TFIDF parameters and optional features and determining which of the features have a major effect on performance.
 Using probability density estimates for the output of the classifier, we are able to correct several potential misclassification errors.
-Our results show that the automatic system clearly outperforms the baseline and image-based classifiers, approaching the accuracy of the human volunteers.
-We extend these results by considering alternative evaluation methods and the effects of lenient versus strict definitions of the indoor and outdoor categories.
-We also explore another method for identifying words that discriminate between the two categories and measure the effect of additional high-level features (in this case, the number of people in each image) for indoor/outdoor classification.
+Our results show that the automatic system outperforms the baseline and image-based classifiers, approaching the accuracy of the human volunteers, at least in our collection of news-related images.
+We extend these results by considering an experiment on an evenly distributed data set, an alternative evaluation method, and the effects of lenient versus strict definitions of the indoor and outdoor categories.
+We also explore another method for identifying words that discriminate between the two categories, we measure the effect of additional high-level features (in this case, the number of people in each image) for indoor/outdoor classification, and we summarize parallel research we are involved in together with image processing researchers at Columbia, on the development of an image-based system for the same task.